LMIS-AG/AW40-hub-docker/api/README.md

 that access is on behalf of the workshop with this id.

 This section is intended to illustrate this process with the dev stack.
-So keycloak and the hub api are available at `localhost:8080` and `localhost:8000`.
+So keycloak and the hub api are available at `keycloak.werkstatthub.docker.localhost` and `api.werkstatthub.docker.localhost`.

 Prerequisites: Both the client and the workshop (=user) need to be configured in keycloak's `werkstatt-hub` realm.
 In addition, the (keycloak)user has to have